 That’s because the rates tied to these borrowing tools are variable and go up and down along with interest rate trends as a whole.

 In recent years, you’ve probably gotten used to borrowing very inexpensively.
 But it appears those days are coming to an end.

-The bottom line: Now is a great time to search for a better credit card rate.
-You can use our Solutions Center to find the perfect plastic.
+The bottom line: Now is a great time to pay off any credit card debt.
+If you need help, stop by the Solutions Center to learn how to find a reputable credit counselor.

-You might make more money on savings
+3. You might earn more money on savings

-When the Fed hikes rates, the rates on savings accounts and CDs are likely to move higher as well.
+When the Fed hikes rates, the rates on savings accounts and certificates of deposit (CDs) are likely to move higher as well.
 That means you’ll make more money on your savings.